pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 op getUser(id: string): User | NotFoundError;
 ```

-The `@throws` decorator is different from the return type of operations in that it is used to document errors that may occur when accessing a property.
+The `@raises` decorator is different from the return type of operations in that it is used to document errors that may occur when accessing a property.

 This distinction is useful when a property itself may inherently produce errors, regardless of the operation in which it is used.
 For example, accessing a property that requires a network fetch or a permission check may result in errors.